chen-darren/densenet-for-smartwatch-ppg/main/README.md

     - Go to `data_paths(args)`
     - Set the correct `base_path` and `labels_base_path` for each platform and ensure that the data_paths exist for each data format
 - Other data paths
-    - If you are using synthetic upsampling or other databases, ensure that the respective paths functions are correct
+    - If you are using other databases, ensure that the respective paths functions are correct
 - Create all relevant saves directories based on the specific saves paths functions
 - See README at `densenet-for-smartwatch-ppg\utils\README.md` for more information about paths and PathMaster.